 - A room at the site that the Royalty can retire to.
 This is not only for changing, resting and storage of gear, it is also for meetings and discussions.
 A table, chairs, water and adequate lighting will be very much appreciated.

 Note: with the obvious exception of the banner, none of the remaining items are required to be emblazoned with the arms of Lochac.
-However, please ensure that any items made by local artisans for Their Royal Majesties to use during their visit is suitably signed by the makes in some way, so that their work may be appreciated.
+However, please ensure that any items made by local artisans for Their Royal Majesties to use during their visit is suitably signed by the maker in some way, so that their work may be appreciated.